vpatel15/redux-toolkit-shopping-cart/README.md

 ## Installation errors
 node-sass is no longer supported ("node-sass": "^8.0.0").
 Using node 21+ Use sass instead
+To serve local json data use the below: npx json-server './src/data/productList.json' --port 5001

-Latest changes in branch 02_01
+Note: Latest changes in branch 02_01

 [0]: # (Replace these placeholder URLs with actual course URLs)